NicolasPetton/Indium/sphinx-doc/code-evaluation.rst

 ..
 Note:: Breakpoints are persistent: if the connection is closed, when a new
           connection is made Indium will attempt to add back all breakpoints.

-..
-Warning:: When modifying JavaScript buffers, it is up to the user to update
-             the browser tab.
-Indium will attempt to update breakpoint locations when saving a buffer, but the runtime script contents won't be updated automatically.
-You can either refresh the page or evaluate ``indium-reload``.

 Live code update (hot-swapping JavaScript sources)
 --------------------------------------------------